Hi! I’m Megan Singleton and I’ve been galavanting around the world travel writing for 15 years and blogging for 8.

 Well, in 2006 I was hired by a large travel agency in New Zealand as their full time blogger.
 For 3 years I blogged twice a day, 5 days a week and then they ditched it.
 But don’t cry!
 I launched this lofty travel blog, Travel Blogger at Large in 2009.

-I also still freelance for the NZ Herald (I have a weekly travel column), Herald on Sunday, NineMSN, USA Today and several supplements and magazines.
-You’ll hear me on Newstalk ZB every Sunday morning and I’ve also forayed into the world of TV and speak at events about travel writing and blogging.
+I also still freelance for the NZ Herald (I have a weekly travel column), Let’s Travel Magazine, Herald on Sunday, NineMSN, USA Today and other supplements and magazines.
+You’ll hear me on Newstalk ZB every Sunday morning rabbiting on to Andrew Dickens about some destination or other.

-But because there are lots of business websites out there also wondering how to get on the blogging/content marketing/social media bandwagon, I’ve now started Content Marketing for Business, a 2-hour workshop to get you started.
+Because there are lots of businesses out there also wondering how to get on the blogging/content marketing/social media bandwagon, I’ve now started Content Marketing for Business, a 2-hour workshop to get you started.

 My proudest achievement?